BlackToppStudios/Jagati/README.md

 # Jagati

-The Jagati is a single CMake script that can be incorporatesd into a C++ build that already uses CMake to provide easy access to all the Mezzanine game engine libraries.
+The Jagati is a single CMake script that can be incorporated into a C++ build that already uses CMake to provide easy access to all the Mezzanine game engine libraries.

 # About